Trudeau, Trump to meet at White House on Monday

 Prime Minister Justin Trudeau will travel to Washington on Monday to hold talks at the White House with U.S. President Donald Trump.

-“They look forward to discussing the unique relationship between Canada and the United States of America and how we can continue to work hard for middle class Canadians and Americans, together,” the Prime Minister’s Office announced Thursday.
+“They look forward to discussing the unique relationship between Canada and the United States of America and how we can continue to work hard for middle-class Canadians and Americans, together,” the Prime Minister’s Office announced Thursday.

 Related: Canadians want Trudeau to stand up to Trump, even if it leads to trade war: poll